Every year, between 20-50 million people are injured or disabled after being involved in a car accident.

 Do not talk to the other driver’s insurance company.
 They may try to confuse you on details and provide misinformation regarding your rights as a car accident victim.
-Contact a lawyer instead and let them handle the conversations with the other insurance company.
+Contact a car accident attorney in St. Petersburg instead and let them handle the conversations with the other insurance company.

 Hire a Lawyer

 Speaking of lawyers, it’s a good idea to hire a personal injury lawyer as soon as possible.
 Look for a lawyer who only specializes in helping car accident victims.
 Some lawyers handle a variety of different practice areas and say they can handle a car accident.
 Remember the saying: “Jack of all trades, master of none.”